gremarsl/norway_pension_fund_analysis/README.md

 The Python packages are installed and ready for usage.

 ## Explanation and Preparation
-### Where does the data for the norges fund analysis come from?
+### Where does the data for the norway pension fund analysis come from?
-Norges Bank provides all data and investments.
+The Norges Bank provides all data and investments.
 For a fund analysis with this script the files are required and can be downloaded here:
 https://www.nbim.no/en/the-fund/investments/#
 Where we can best store or reference them I describe in Preparations